 The RTX 3080 used the PCIe Gen 4.0 link gaining even more transmission speed.
-That’s why we’ve selected the best motherboards on the market to pair with your latest RTX 3080 GPU.
+That’s why we’ve selected the best motherboards on the market to pair with your latest RTX 3080 GPU. your can read more about the Motherboard For I5 9400F.
 We’ve included Intel and AMD boards, and we don’t want to miss out on the previous generation motherboard here.
 Here is the list of the motherboard that you should pair with your RTX 3080.

 1. Gigabyte Aorus X570 Xtreme – Best Motherboard For RTX 3080